-University of South Pacific has an active animal production department and teaches as part of Bachelor of Agriculture, There is no ruminant nutritionist in country since Poasa Tubicara moved to Fiji.
-There is an Ag.
-Economist named Dr Desai and Animal production Lecturer named Dr Diara.
+University of South Pacific has an active animal production department and teaches as part of Bachelor of Agriculture, There is no ruminant nutritionist in country since the university ruminant production academic moved to Fiji.
 They have small flocks for teaching purposes.
-They made it very clear they thought the project should be on, or include, pigs and/or chickens.
+USP staff strongly recommended ACIAR focus research on, or include, pigs and/or chickens.
 This misses the point of the large amount of underutilised grassland, as in Fiji, but is understandable given the dominance on mongastrics in PIC diets and in the skill sets of USP Samoa Staff.

 Science Research Organisation of Samoa were recently amalgamated with MAF.
 Most importantly they have lab facilities.
 Ken Newton has used these for measuring crude protein levels of pasture species and cross checked using an overseas lab.
 There are no lab facilities for animal disease testing.
-Renee Orange is keen to develop a "roadmap" for Animal Health in Samoa.
+The APHD veterinarian is keen to develop a "roadmap" for Animal Health in Samoa.